jonathanhecl/anki-ollama-translate/README.md

 ### Options

 - `-check`
   - Check all fields before translation.
+This is useful to see the fields names.
 - `-field="<field_name>"`
   - Select field to translate.
 - `-model="<model_name>"`